 With brands looking for regular revenue streams and consumers looking for convenience and the ability to try new products, there’s no wonder why this business model has been used for centuries.
-The global subscription box industry alone was estimated to be around $22.7 billion in 2021 and is expected to grow to $65 billion by 2027.
+The global subscription box industry alone was estimated to have an annual growth rate of nearly 18% between 2023-2028.
 So how can we better understand the individuals that buy into these subscriptions and fuel its market growth?
 It comes in the form of social audience insights.

 Social audience insights uncover subscription affinities

-The Top 10 Subscription Services Among Millennial Women
+The Top 10 Subscription Services Among U.S. Millennial Women

-When looking at the social audiences across popular social channels including Instagram, Twitter, YouTube, and LinkedIn, we narrowed our audience to US-based women between the ages of 25 and 40.
-Not too surprisingly, nearly 10% of women with high affinities toward subscription services reside in New York City, Chicago and Los Angeles.
-They also were more likely to hold careers in management, marketing and real estate.
+When looking at the social audiences across popular social channels including Instagram, Twitter, YouTube, and LinkedIn, we narrowed our audience to U.S.-based women between the ages of 25 and 40.
+Not too surprisingly, over 25% of women with high affinities toward subscription services reside in New York City, Chicago, San Francisco and Los Angeles.
+They also were more likely to hold careers in marketing and PR, creative services and management.
 So which subscription services rated highest among this group?
 Here are the top 10 brands that made the list.

-Notable subscription services that didn’t make the top 10 but rated highly among millennial women included Stitch Fix, Glossy Box and Graze.
-What we found among this generation of women is that beauty, entertainment and meal kits rated higher compared to fashion subscriptions.
-But one thing in common with all these subscription services is they tend to offer more than one option at different price points, delivery frequencies and in some cases like beauty and fashion, give the option to purchase the full-size product or rental.
+Notable subscription services that didn’t make the top 10 but rated highly among millennial women included Glossy Box, HelloFresh and Allure Beauty Box.
+What we found among this generation of women, is they had a great affinity for fashion subscriptions compared to meal kits, beauty boxes and streaming services.
+But one thing in common with all these popular subscription services is they tend to offer more than one option at different price points, delivery frequencies and in some cases like beauty and fashion, give the option to purchase the full-size product or rental.